Understanding how the other side interprets your work

 Apparently, not many want to be told or teach that sticking to your guns results in failure.
 The difference between an actual problem and an apparent problem is staggering: 215 to 93.
 Whether cultural bias or biological imperative, the message is clear.
 The overwhelming majority of narratives trend towards a focus on solving actual problems, not apparent problems.

 Look at any quad of elements within the Dramatica Table of Story Elements and you will always find one that doesn't quite fit in.
 Past, Present, and Future sit alongside Progress.
-Memories, Subconscious, and Conscious share space with Impulsive Responses.
+Memories, Subconscious, and Conscious share space with Impulsive Directions.

 And now Reach, Essence, and Tendency have Nature.